danielfsimangunsong/danielfsimangunsong/README.md

 ### Hi there 👋

 I am Daniel Fernando Parulian Simangunsong, but you can call me only with Daniel.

 I am an Information Student at Faculty of Computer Science, University of Indonesia.

-Here is my [linkedin](https://www.linkedin.com/in/danielfernandops/), if you want to get to know me more :D
+Here is my [linkedin](https://www.linkedin.com/in/danielfernandops/), if you want to get to know me more 😁
 <!--
 **danielfsimangunsong/danielfsimangunsong** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.